 Why are employee evaluations important?

-Employee evaluations are key to establishing clear expectations between employees and managers.
-They're the vehicle by which both parties lay out what the goals for the year are, what success looks like, and what new training or growth paths are needed to achieve those outcomes.
+Employee evaluations are key to establishing clear expectations and boundaries between employees and managers.
+They're the vehicle by which both parties lay out what the goals for the year are, what success looks like, and what new training or growth paths are needed to achieve those objectives.

 Above all, employee reviews enable open and honest feedback.
 Without them, it's tough for managers and employees to remain on the same page.
 Because of this, the outcomes of employee evaluations often contain key pieces of information that lead to promotions, bonuses, and raises for the staff member.